Overture Center announces lineup for second half of season

-Subscriptions go on sale this Friday, Sept.
-3 at 11 a.m. for the 15 newly added shows.
+Subscriptions go on sale Friday at 11 a.m. for the 15 newly added shows.

 The second half of the Overture Center’s season will feature: